Women in architecture: Modern pioneers

-Minerva Parker Nichols (1862-1949) was the first American women to work as a professional architect without a male partner.
+Minerva Parker Nichols (1862–1949) was the first American women to work as a professional architect without a male partner.
 She practiced in the Philadelphia area in the 1880s and 1890s.
 She graduated from the Philadelphia Normal Art School in 1882 and then completed a two-year course in architectural drawing at the Franklin Institute Drawing School in 1886.
 Following graduation, she joined the architectural firm of Edwin W. Thorne, taking over his office when he departed in 1889, making Parker Nichols the first independently practicing female architect in the United States.
 She also completed a certificate at the Pennsylvania Museum and School of Industrial Arts in 1889.
 Between 1888 and 1893, Parker Nichols had over sixty commissions, which were primarily dwellings but also included two spaghetti factories, the Philadelphia New Century Club in 1891, the Queen Isabella Pavilion for the Columbian Exposition Committee, and the Wilmington, Delaware New Century Club in 1893.
 In 1894, she designed a building for the Browne & Nichols School in Cambridge, Massachusetts.
-From 1891-1895, she taught architecture and historic ornament at the Philadelphia School of Design for Women, now Moore College of Art and Design.
+From 1891 to 1895, she taught architecture and historic ornament at the Philadelphia School of Design for Women, now Moore College of Art and Design.
 She closed her formal practice in Philadelphia in 1896 when she moved to Brooklyn with her husband, but she continued to design buildings throughout her life.

+Marion Mahony Griffin (née Marion Lucy Mahony; February 14, 1871 – August 10, 1961) was an American architect and artist.
+She was one of the first licensed female architects in the world, and is considered an original member of the Prairie School.
+She studied architecture and graduated from the Massachusetts Institute of Technology (M.I.T.) in 1894.
+She was the second woman to do so, after Sophia Hayden the designer of the Woman's building at the 1893 Chicago World's Columbian Exposition.
+Her work in the United States developed and expanded the American Prairie School, and her work in India and Australia reflected Prairie School ideals of indigenous landscape and materials in the newly formed democracies.
+The scholar Debora Wood stated that Griffin "did the drawings people think of when they think of Frank Lloyd Wright (one of her collaborating architects)."